What's in the Spring 2020 Issue?

 By Jonathan Snowiss: A philosophical discussion of the characteristics of the yin/yang, not on how to internalize it to improve the quality of your qigong or taiji practice.
 Rather, I want you to see the beauty of nature all around us; from the smallest of the quantum world to the unbelievable expansion of the universe or multiverse.
 As important as practice is, it is nothing compared to seeing and experiencing the practice, outside of practice!
 One might be the best healer or fighter or performer, but if he/she can't see the yin/yang beauty outside of his/her specialty; the whole existence is missed.

 Departments: Chinese Dietary Therapy—Balancing the Body with Foods and Seasons by Darren Holman outlines some basic guidelines for how the nature and flavor of foods interact with the body, and when to eat them.
 The Art of Centering by John M. Murney focuses on "centering" to help you maintain balance when practicing your taiji or qigong.
 Susan West shares Qigong Breath Holding and Nitric Oxide, an article based on research she has conducted into the relationship between Qigong practice of breath holding and nitric oxide and the potential healing influence of the two.
-A simple, Easy to Understand Explanation of Acupuncture by John Amaro helps us try to explain what acupuncture is and how it works to someone who may be sceptical when we use common Chinese terminology.
+A simple, Easy to Understand Explanation of Acupuncture by John Amaro helps us try to explain what acupuncture is and how it works to someone who may be skeptical when we use common Chinese terminology.
 And for our cultural tidbit this issue, Steven Luo tells us that Paper Money was invented by the Chinese nearly 2000 years before it was used in Europe.

 We hope you enjoy this, our 117th consecutive issue.